Who Invented the AutoCorrect?

 The most important AutoCorrect for me is the Word of God.
 I’m so thankful that God’s Word AutoCorrects me in my daily life when I need it and it has always been true.

-Dr. James L. Snyder lives in Ocala, FL with the Gracious Mistress of the Parsonage.
-Telephone 1-352-216-3025, email james snyder51@gmail.com, website www.jamessnyderministries.com.
+Dr. James L. Snyder lives in Ocala with the Gracious Mistress of the Parsonage.
+Telephone 352-216-3025, email jamessnyder51 @gmail.com, website www.jamessnyder ministries.com.

 (0) comments